antonyoneill/remarkable-notebooks-to-pdf/README.md

-# Remarkable Notepad to PDF
+# Remarkable Notebook to PDF

 This tool exists purely as a learning exercise & productivity workflow enhancement.